HPAC/PartialRanker/README.md

 # Partial Ranker

 Partial Ranker is a library that implements methodologies for ranking a given set of objects with a *strict partial order* relation.
-For full documentations can be found here (TODO:Add link).
+Full documentations can be found here (TODO:Add link).

 **Input**: